neilshastry/aws-stock-price-prediction/README.md

 ## AWS Stack
 There are many advantages to building a cloud native ML engine for predictions:

-i) First, we do not have to worry about consuming processing power from our local network
+i) First, we do not have to worry about consuming processing power from our local drives

 ii) Second, we can integrate a data pipeline to build and load data in a more agile manner to handle multiple production scenarios